 Why did a 100+ year-old house in Villa Ridge, Missouri, deeded to my grandmother on the sudden death of her second husband take me metaphorically “where body and soul wanted to go”?
 I stayed with the feeling, as Campbell suggested, dug into archival history, then realized it was a story of its own.

 This place, in rural Missouri, is why houses and spaces resonate with me.
-Time spent in this house, with more than a century of history, was where I learned that certain spaces are more than a container with walls and floors.
+Time spent here, in a house with more than a century of history, was where I learned that certain spaces are more than a container with walls and floors.

-That unexpected death occurred only two years into the second marriage of John Coleman and my paternal grandmother, Effie [“Fifi”] Harbour Coulter.
-John lived 77 years.
+That unexpected death occurred two years into the second marriage of John Coleman and my paternal grandmother, Effie [“Fifi”] Harbour Coulter They wed in 1954.
+John died two years later at age 77.
 Fifi, widowed for the second time at age 68, was deeded the house and 665 acres of prime Missouri farmland.

 The Coleman House, as it is called today, became the place for our extended family to spend time together.
 Thirty miles from St. Louis off old Highway 100, Fifi’s six children and many grandchildren annually spent Memorial Day, July 4th and Labor Day holidays at the farm.
 Potluck picnics were set up on tables in the side yard.
 The adult crowd ate and socialized on lawn chairs while grandchildren from toddlers to teens were largely left to their own devices.